13 Filesystem and Input/Output (IO)

 13.3.1 The concept of current working directory (CWD)

-The working directory is the folder on your computer where you are currently rooted at, or in other words, it is the folder that your program is currently looking at.
+The working directory is the folder on your computer where you are currently rooted at.
+In other words, it is the folder that your program is currently looking at.
 Therefore, whenever you are executing a program, this program is always working with a specific folder on your computer.
 It is always in this folder that the program will initially look for the files you require, and it is also in this folder that the program will initially save all the files you ask it to save.

 The working directory is determined by the folder from which you invoke your program in the terminal.
 In other words, if you are in the terminal of your OS, and you execute a binary file (i.e. a program) from this terminal, the folder to which your terminal is pointing at is the current working directory of your program that is being executed.

-At Figure 13.2 we have an example of me executing a program from the terminal.
+At Figure 13.3 we have an example of me executing a program from the terminal.
 We are executing the program outputted by the zig compiler by compiling the Zig module named hello.zig.
 The CWD in this case is the zig-book folder.
 In other words, while the hello.zig program is executing, it will be looking at the zig-book folder, and any file operation that we perform inside this program, will be using this zig-book folder as the “starting point”, or, as the “central focus”.

-Just because we are rooted inside a particular folder (in the case of Figure 13.2, the zig-book folder) of our computer, it doesn’t mean that we cannot access or write resources in other locations of our computer.
+Just because we are rooted inside a particular folder (in the case of Figure 13.3, the zig-book folder) of our computer, it doesn’t mean that we cannot access or write resources in other locations of our computer.
 The current working directory (CWD) mechanism just defines where your program will look first for the files you ask for.
 This does not prevent you from accessing files that are located elsewhere on your computer.
 However, to access any file that is in a folder other than your current working directory, you must provide a path to that file or folder.

 13.3.2 The concept of paths